Kayaking in Kaneohe

 One of the first features you come to in the South East part of Kaneohe Bay is a half natural, half man-made island called Mokuoloe.
 Commonly referred to as “Coconut Island,” the island was originally designed as an exclusive resort and yacht club.
 Today, the island is home to University of Hawaii research facilities.
 Even though landing on the island is prohibited, you can enjoy its beauty via kayak or stand up paddleboard from all around.
 The island was featured in the 2nd and 3rd season of Gilligan’s Island!
 The two tall pine trees visible in the opening theme are still visible today.
 Additionally, kayaking through the coral patches around this island can be a great opportunity to see fish and wildlife in the bay.

+Looking For Other Places to Paddle?
 Check out our other articles listed below!

 Kayaking on Oahu